Loading...

 Work Coverage Plan

-This section shows how the employee’s responsibilities will be handled while they are away.
+This section shows how the employee’s work will be handled while they are away, which is often the deciding factor for approval.

 Employee Acknowledgment and Approval